natmegsweden/NatMEG_Wiki/Known-issues-on-Compute.md

-This is a list of know errors with common data analysis software and tool on Compute.
+This is a list of know errors with common data analysis software and tools on Compute.

 ## FieldTrip
 * Plots, especially source plots, takes a long time to plot.
 Solution: be patient!